 Not trying new things

-This affects many beginner bloggers and could hinder your blogging success without you realizing it.
-Most beginner bloggers are afraid of failure, and this could hold them back from trying new things or testing new grounds such as starting blogging courses, producing YouTube videos or introducing podcasts.
+This affects many beginner writers and could hinder your success without you realizing it.
+Most beginners are afraid of failure, and this could hold them back from trying new things or testing new grounds such as starting courses, producing YouTube videos or introducing podcasts.

-Want to be successful as a blogger?
-It’s good to learn a thing or two from bloggers who have made it.
-Here are a few blogging tips for beginner bloggers:
+Want to be successful?
+It’s good to learn a thing or two from those who have made it.
+Here are a few tips for beginners:

-When you start blogging the initial thing to do is to write for yourself.
+When you start writing, the initial thing to do is to write for yourself.
 Focus on your thoughts and ideas, opinions and craft them into words.

 It’s important you understand your audience